 In the following configurations, inspections are performed with a probe generating SV waves in planar, homogeneous and isotropic specimens containing vertical backwall breaking notches; tilted notches will be dealt in another study.
 A scanning is performed along X and Y axes.
 Experimental acquisitions are performed using a device consisting of a mechanical bench able to display C-scan representations, and an ultrasound phased array acquisition system MultiX 64 controlled by the software Multi2000 V6.5.22.

-Contributions associated with Rayleigh waves (circled in blue) are not computed with the semi-analytical model of CIVA but they are taken into account in the module CIVA ATHENA 2D.
+Contributions associated with Rayleigh waves (circled in blue) are not computed with the semi-analytical model of CIVA but they are taken into account with the Transient Finite Element Model (TFEM) available since CIVA 2020 and in the module CIVA ATHENA 2D.
 Contributions associated with diffraction are calculated by CIVA but are not studied in this validation work.

 In this document, the comparisons are performed on the corner echo amplitude.
 However, results interpretation may also require the analysis of A-scans, B-scans, C-scans or echodynamic curves.

 The measurements are referenced relatively to the response of a Side-Drilled Hole (SDH).
 Indeed, it is a reflector commonly used for calibration and which specular echoes are simulated very precisely by CIVA (see SDH prediction with CIVA)